Royal Bombay Yacht Club: History

-The Bombay Yacht Club was founded in 1846 with Henry Morland as club commodore and 30 years later, on the recommendation of Sir Philip Edmond Wodehouse, Queen Victoria permitted it to add the word Royal to its name.
+The Bombay Yacht Club was founded in 1846 with Henry Morland as club commodore and 30 years later, on the recommendation of Sir Philip Wodehouse, Queen Victoria permitted it to add the word Royal to its name.

-The seafront clubhouse was built in 1881 and received a number of prominent visitors within its first ten years, including Prince Arthur, Duke of Connaught and Strathearn and his wife, Princess Louise Margaret of Prussia, and the railroad tycoon and yachting enthusiast William Kissam Vanderbilt – part owner of the 1895 America's Cup winner, the 37.5m sloop Defender.
+The seafront clubhouse, also called Old Yacht Club (OYC) later, was built in 1881 and received a number of prominent visitors within its first ten years, including Prince Arthur, Duke of Connaught and Strathearn, and his wife, Princess Louise Margaret of Prussia, and the railroad tycoon and yachting enthusiast William Kissam Vanderbilt – part owner of the 1895 America's Cup winner, the 37.5-m sloop Defender.

 In 1894, the Commissioners of the Lord High Admiral of the United Kingdom bestowed upon the club a Blue Ensign with a Star of India surmounted by the Imperial Crown of India.

-Another clubhouse was built in 1896, a blending of Venetian Gothic architecture with Indian Saracenic, to provide accommodations for members and visiting associates.
+Another clubhouse was built in 1896 (to the west, just across Chhatrapati Shivaji Maharaj Road), a blending of Venetian Gothic architecture with Indian Saracenic, to provide accommodations for members and visiting associates.

 Yachting received a major stimulus in 1911, when King George V and Queen Mary sailed to Bombay abroad the RMS Medina on her maiden voyage.

-In 1958, the Bombay Club was closed for not accepting Indian members.
-The RBYC granted honorary memberships to all Bombay Club members and provided a new home for their furniture and other effects.
+In 1958, the Club was temporarily closed for not accepting new Indian members.
+The club started then granting honorary memberships to all Bombay Club members and provided a new home for their furniture and other effects.

-The 1960s saw a new race introduced after the late Prince Philip, Duke of Edinburgh visited the club and presented the Challenge Cup for a Combined Class race not less than 21 miles.
+The 1960s saw a new race introduced after the late Prince Philip, Duke of Edinburgh, visited the club and presented the Challenge Cup for a Combined Class race not less than 21 miles.
 The RBYC at that time owned a fleet of four 21-foot Seabird Half Raters, whilst its members’ owned boats including the Chindwin (Bermudian cutter), the Iona (a Gunter sloop), the Silver Oak (a Yachting World keel boat), the Tir (a yawl), the Merope (Stor-Draken class) and the Griffon and the Wynvern (two International Dragons).
 The club was selected to host the 6th National Regatta for the Yachting Association of India.

 Member Philip Bragg, who built the Suhaili, the first yacht to sail solo non-stop around the world, died in 1984.
 Yachtsman Sir Robin Knox-Johnson attended a reception in his honour at the club in 2004.

-In 2006, the club was visited by the First Sea Lord, Admiral Sir Jonathon Band and his wife, Lady Sarah Band, as well as other senior officers of the visiting Fleet.
+In 2006, the club was visited by the First Sea Lord, Admiral Sir Jonathon Band, and his wife, Lady Sarah Band, as well as other senior officers of the Royal Fleet.
 This was shortly followed by a visit from Sir Jock Stirrup, the Air Chief Marshal of the Royal Air Force and Chief of the Defence Staff.
-In 2010, General Sir Michael Rose visited.
+In 2010, General Sir Michael Rose visited the club.

 In 2013 the Royal Bombay Yacht Club Residential Chambers received an award of merit in the 2013 UNESCO Asia-Pacific Heritage Awards.